A-J1993/DevOps-Course-Starter/README.md

 The flask app has now been altered so that it is now partially integrated to the Trello Website API.
 To run the altered app one needs:

+TO BE DELETED DUE TO NOW USING THE MONGODB
 -A Trello Account to access the Trello API (This is free)

 -A .env file with the Trello Enviromental variables (Key, Token, List IDs etc) inside, as well as a Flask Secret Key as well as the server configuration

+ADD IN MONGODB Infomation

 In order to test if the app is working, type into the command line